-- Double-click one of your new passages. - In the new passage's window, write the text you'd like your player to see after selecting the previous dialogue option.
+- Double-click one of your new passages. - In the new passage, write the next passage you'd like your player to see after selecting the relevant dialogue option.
 For example, if the player chooses to move to a new location, describe that location in the new passage.
-For maximum effect, consider the consequences of the choice the player selected.
+For maximum effect, consider the consequences of the choice text the player selected.
 What might the player want to see?
 What might they not expect?